real-bombinho/SavingSessionCalculator/README.md

 # SavingSessionCalculator
-Deprecated: Calculates the saved energy after intra day adjustment for an Octopus Energy Saving Session
+Calculates the saved energy after intra day adjustment for an Octopus Energy Saving Session for 22/23 sessions and saved energy only from 23/24 on.

 external libraries are Indy10 and TZDB